 Finally, there are currently three types of connectors available for DC fast chargers: CHAdeMO, CCS, and Tesla.
 As noted in Section 1.1, not all EVs are compatible with each connector type.
-Most EV models entering the market today can charge using the CCS connector, while the all-electric Nissan LEAF and Mitsubishi Outlander plug-in hybrid electric vehicles are the only models still available in the United States with the CHAdeMO connector standard.
-Only Tesla vehicles can charge with the Tesla connector.
+Most EV models entering the market today can charge using the CCS connector, while the allelectric Nissan LEAF and Mitsubishi Outlander plug-in hybrid electric vehicles are the only models still available in the United States with the CHAdeMO connector standard.
+Currently, only Tesla vehicles can charge with the Tesla connector.
 Although Tesla vehicles do not have a CHAdeMO charge port and do not come with a CHAdeMO adapter, Tesla does sell an adapter that allows Tesla vehicles to charge at non-Tesla DC fast chargers with a CHAdeMO connector.
 Additionally, Tesla is in the process of making a CCS adapter for Tesla vehicles.

-As of September 30, 2022, approximately 69% of registered all-electric vehicles in the United States were Teslas and therefore compatible with the Tesla connector, 24% of registered all-electric vehicles were compatible with the CCS connector, and 7% were compatible with the CHAdeMO connector (Experian Information Solutions 2022b).
-Of the 31,433 DC fast connectors in the Station Locator as of Q3, Tesla connectors grew by the largest percentage (7.8%), followed by CCS connectors (7.1%) (Figure 6).
-Despite CHAdeMO-compatible vehicles making up the smallest percentage of registered EVs, the number of CHAdeMO connectors in the Station Locator continued to grow (by 6.0%) in Q3.
+As of December 31, 2022, approximately 68% of registered all-electric vehicles in the United States were Teslas and therefore compatible with the Tesla connector, 26% were compatible with the CCS connector, and 6% were compatible with the CHAdeMO connector (Experian Information Solutions 2023).
+Of the 33,933 DC fast connectors in the Station Locator as of Q4, Tesla connectors grew by the largest percentage (11.4%), followed by CCS connectors (5.0%) (Figure 7).
+Despite CHAdeMO-compatible vehicles making up the smallest percentage of registered EVs, the number of CHAdeMO connectors in the Station Locator continued to grow (4.1%) in Q4.
 One possible reason for the continued growth of CHAdeMO connectors is that, historically, some grant and incentive programs have required that public DC fast stations have both CHAdeMO and CCS connectors available to be eligible for funding.
 However, CHAdeMO connectors continue to make up a smaller share of public DC fast connectors each quarter.
-In Q4 2019, CHAdeMO connectors made up 22.1% compared with 20.9% in Q3 2022.
-Similarly, Tesla connectors made up 49.6% of public DC fast connectors in Q4 2019 compared with 48.8% in Q3 2022.
-The share of CCS connectors, on the other hand, has continued to grow, from 28.3% in Q4 2019 to 30.2% in Q3 2022.
+In Q4 2019, CHAdeMO connectors made up 22.1%, compared with 20.2% in Q4 2022.